 The district may condition access to a public record containing a list of individuals on the requester’s promise that the record will not be used for a commercial purpose, but may not require the requester to enter into a hold harmless agreement to that effect.

-The public records coordinator is authorized to seek an injunction to prevent the disclosure of records otherwise disclosable when he/she determines that there is reasonable cause to believe that the disclosure would clearly not be in the public interest and would substantially and irreparably damage any person or would substantially or irreparably damage vital governmental functions.
+The PRO is authorized to seek an injunction to prevent the disclosure of records otherwise disclosable when he/she determines that there is reasonable cause to believe that the disclosure would clearly not be in the public interest and would substantially and irreparably damage any person or would substantially or irreparably damage vital governmental functions.

 Electronic records (including e-mail and web content) created and received by the district in the transaction of public business are public records for the purposes of RCW 40.14 and will be managed consistent with all of the laws and regulations governing the retention disclosure, destruction and archiving of public records.
 The district will manage electronic records according to the same provisions as paper documents as set forth in the records retention schedules.
-Electronic records will be retained in electronic format and remain usable, searchable, retrievable and authentic for the length of the designated retention period.
-The district will retain electronic records designated as archival in the original format along with the hardware and software required to read the data, unless the data has been successfully migrated to a new system.
-The district will retain records in compliance with the General Records Retention Schedule For School Districts And Educational Service Districts in Washington State found at: www.sos.wa.gov/archives/recordsretentionschedules.aspx.
-4040 Community Relations Page 3 of 3
+Electronic records will be retained in electronic format and remain usable, searchable, retrievable, and authentic for the length of the designated retention period.
+The district will retain electronic records designated as archival in the original format along with the hardware and software required to read the data unless the data has been successfully migrated to a new system.
+The district will retain records in compliance with the General Records Retention Schedule for School Districts And Educational Service Districts in Washington State found at: www.sos.wa.gov/archives/recordsretentionschedules.aspx.

 Whenever applicable, the retention period starts with the “cut-off.”
 “Cut-off” is a term used to indicate files or records may be terminated on a predetermined date.
 “Cut-off” prevents current records from attaining unmanageable size and facilitates the filing of new records.
 Calendar year records may be “cut-off” on December 31, and a new file established on January 1; all fiscal year records can be “cut-off” only upon the completion of an action or event, such as termination of a contract, final payment of a contract, or termination of employment.
 Regardless of the duration of the retention period, records series should be kept in the office files after “cut-off” only as long as is necessary to satisfy: (1) active reference; (2) audit, when required; and (3) other operational requirements.
 Once these three factors have been satisfied, the records should be transferred to a records center or to an appropriate alternative format, including electronically for the remainder of the retention period.